webpack --env prod

 So why might a loader take advantage of the "pitching" phase?

-and could be useful for capturing and sharing information from earlier in the cycle.
+First, the data passed to the pitch method is exposed in the execution phase as well under this.data and could be useful for capturing and sharing information from earlier in the cycle.

 module.exports = function(content) {